Ocramius/ProxyManager/docs/tuning-for-production.md

 ## Tuning the ProxyManager for production

-By default, all proxy factories ge generate the required proxy classes at runtime.
+By default, all proxy factories generate the required proxy classes at runtime.

 Proxy generation causes I/O operations and uses a lot of reflection, so be sure to have generated all of your proxies **before deploying your code on a live system**, or you